Bhutanese Americans: Professionals

 Bhutanese Americans own various businesses that serve the community and larger groups throughout the United States, e.g. Nebham LLC.

 Organizations

-The Bhutanese American Association of Houston (BaaH) and the Association of Bhutanese in America (ABA) are two examples of Bhutanese-American organizations.
+The Bhutanese American Association of Houston (BaaH) and the Association of Bhutanese in America (ABA) are two examples of Bhutanese American organizations.
 The Bhutanese American Association of Houston has an ESL program which provides elderly people in the community with the resources to learn English.
 In addition, ESL students are taken to various places and parks with recreational purposes to facilitate adaptation to the city.
-The Association of Bhutanese in America aims to establish relationships between U.S. Bhutanese and Bhutanese in Bhutan and elsewhere, as well as establish a platform that favors their relationship with the community and their country of origin.
+The Association of Bhutanese in America aims to establish relationships between US Bhutanese and Bhutanese in Bhutan and elsewhere, as well as establish a platform that favors their relationship with the community and their country of origin.